What CRC Actually Reviews

 RULE-TO-OUTCOME TRANSPARENCY

-RECORD-LEVEL VALIDATION
+RECORD-LEVEL PAYROLL VALIDATION

 AUDIT-READY OUTPUT